Workerbee2/aws-bootcamp-cruddur-2023/journal/week1.md

 5. Research best practices of Dockerfiles and attempt to implement it in your Dockerfile.
 6. Learn how to install Docker on your local machine and get the same containers running outside of Gitpod / Codespaces.
 7. Launch an EC2 instance that has docker installed, and pull a container to demonstrate you can run your own docker processes.
+8. I was also able to publish a blog post about Docker on my Dev.to blogpost.